(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Katherine Poruk, MD, Surgical Oncologist.
+Katherine Poruk, MD, Surgical Oncologist

-This page was reviewed on September 12, 2022.
+This page was reviewed on December 14, 2021.

-A colectomy is performed on a portion of the colon and sometimes rectum.
-The rectum and colon are sometimes called the large bowel, so a colectomy is also known as a large bowel resection.
+A colectomy is surgery to remove all or part of the colon and surrounding lymph nodes.
+It may be used to treat colorectal cancer, and may also be recommended for other non-cancerous conditions, including Crohn's disease, ulcerative colitis and diverticulitis.
+The procedure is performed on a portion of the colon and sometimes rectum.
+The rectum and colon are alternately called the large bowel, so a colectomy is also known as a large bowel resection.

 Why a colectomy is performed